 Many mix breed dogs are rehomed from shelters, but it is also possible to find puppies that have been deliberately cross bred from two pure bred parents.
 This practice is controversial but it is becoming more common.

 In fact, there is a huge and still growing interest in mixed breed or hybrid dogs right now.
-Did you know for example that each month over half a million people look for information about the Pomski, a cross between a Husky and a Pomeranian?
+Did you know for example that each month over half a million people look for a cross between a Husky and a Pomeranian?
 A similar number search for information about the Labradoodle.

 While mix breed dogs may be in better shape from a genetic point of view, they can still be susceptible to the diseases carried by their parents, especially if those diseases are common in both breeds.
 So it’s important to find a good breeder that has health tested the parents of your puppy before mating took place.